KDanos/PetPals/README.md

 # 🐾 PetPals 🐾

-PetPals is a social network platform for pet owners.
+A social network platform for pet owners.

 #  Overview

+PetPals is a social network designed around pet lovers.
 Owners can:
 - show case their pets, with photos and descriptions,
 - find minders-individuals who offer services to take care of their pets when help is needed,
 - offer their own services as minders, such as as: